Dan Burros: National Renaissance Party (1963–1964)

 In July 1963, Burros and other NRP members were jailed after getting into a fight with Congress of Racial Equality (CORE) protestors at a diner.
 They were not arrested for the fight, but after they went to file a complaint against the CORE members, a police detective found a stash of weapons and racist literature in their car.
 Both Madole and Burros were arrested and indicted for conspiracy and several other crimes.
 All were released on bail, and the case took ten months to come to trial, during which time Burros continued to correspond with other racists, attend NRP meetings, and work as a printer.
 He spent most of his spare time writing antisemitic literature, and acquired some amount of notoriety with racists worldwide.
 His name was filed in the records of police in Germany and the United Kingdom, and he received letters from other neo-Nazis expressing their admiration.
 Several of his writings were distributed in German neo-Nazi meetings.
 Come the trial May 4, 1964, Burros was sentenced to one to two years at Sing Sing State Prison.
 The judge blamed Madole and Burros, the most "sophisticated" members of the party, for leading the rest astray.
 One of the other members of the NRP was outed as Jewish during the trial.
 All of the men were released in less than two weeks after an appeal and Burros was bailed out by his uncle.

 Burros grew to dislike Madole and debated rejoining Rockwell's party, but never did.
 He perceived the NRP as being only talk.
 Madole and Burros ultimately had a falling-out.
 One telling says this resulted from Burros's wish to nuke communist China, contrary to Madole's growing appreciation of China and leftist figures.
 Madole claimed Burros left the party because he still liked Rockwell.
 Burros also found Madole's dislike of swastikas annoying.
 Burros left the NRP and became an Odinist, but was not very committed to the faith.
+He was a member of an Odinist group, which considered him one of their Skalds.
+Other neo-Nazis nicknamed him "Dan the Fink", and he acquired a reputation as a "floater", or someone who jumps from far-right group to far-right group.